basementuniverse/kanbn/README.md

   edit ..........
 Edit a kanbn task rename ........
 Rename a kanbn task move ..........
-Move a kanbn task to another column remove ........
+Move a kanbn task to another column comment .......
+Add a comment to a task remove ........
 Remove a kanbn task find ..........
 Search for kanbn tasks status ........
 Get project and task statistics